Next-Search/websearch-proposal/presentation/protocol-labs-search-present.md

     - Regular Expressions

 # Getting Started
+- Research & Publish
     - Accessible and Reusable Standard for Assessing Search Engine Results Quality.
     - Quantitative and Qualitative Measurements of Current SERQ of Google.
-- MVP Search Engine to Demonstrate Potential.
+- MVP Search Engine
+    - Limited Scope
+    - Radically Open
+    - Incredibly Simple
 # Build It And They Will Come?
 - If Its Seismically Better
 - Through Protocol Labs